-High quality faculty and staff are crucial for providing students an integrated Western experience.
+High quality faculty and staff are crucial for providing students an integrated experience at the University.
 The University faces an increasingly competitive national marketplace for the services of faculty and staff.
-Therefore: The University needs to maintain ongoing emphasis on achieving competitive salaries and broad-based benefits for faculty and staff.
+Therefore, the University needs to maintain ongoing emphasis on achieving competitive salaries and broad-based benefits for faculty and staff.
 The University and the Union agree to collaborate in furthering statewide awareness of the importance of investment in competitive salaries and broad-based benefits for higher education.